jones1008/kahoot-alternative/README.md

 # Open source Kahoot alternative

-This is an open source Kahoot alternative , a game-based learning platform that brings engagement and fun at school, work, and at home.
+This is an open source Kahoot alternative, a game-based learning platform that brings engagement and fun at school, work, and at home.
 This project aims to provide similar functionality to Kahoot while being customizable and extensible for various educational and entertainment purposes.